Learning Outcomes

 Why the Definition Matters

 Establishing whether a proposal constitutes 'development' is fundamental in practice.
 Only development requires planning permission (unless permitted development applies).
 If an activity or work is not classed as 'development,' planning control does not apply, and no planning permission is needed.
+Conversely, if a proposal is development, you must then ask whether it benefits from permitted development rights (often with conditions and prior approval) or whether express permission is required.

 It is a criminal offence to carry out development without the necessary planning consent.
 Advising correctly on whether a proposal is development is therefore a key step before any work or change of use is begun.